rackerlabs/docs-aws/docs/infrastructure-management/index.rst

 -------

-Based on your desired infrastructure management preference, some AWS environments built under the Fanatical Support for AWS Aviator service level are managed directly via the AWS console, while others are managed through a process known as Infrastructure as Code (IaC), specifically using an AWS service named CloudFormation.
+Based on your desired infrastructure management preference, some AWS environments are managed directly via the AWS console, while others are managed through a process known as Infrastructure as Code (IaC), specifically using an AWS service named CloudFormation.

 Management via the AWS console
 ------------------------------